Not every small business needs a $500/month data room. Here's what you actually need, how to evaluate it, and which tools make sense at each stage.

 Worth knowing

-Investors use data room activity as a signal.
+Teams use data room activity as a signal.
 If you send a data room link and see they spent 45 minutes on your financial model, that tells you something.
 If they opened it for 30 seconds, that tells you something else.
 This alone is worth the cost of a tracking-enabled tool.

 Most small businesses need the top five features.
 If you're running an M&A process, add NDA gating, watermarking, and audit logs to your requirements list.